Physicians Committee for Responsible Medicine

 The Physicians Committee for Responsible Medicine (PCRM) is a non-profit research and advocacy organization based in Washington, D.C.
 According to Charity Navigator, the organization works for "compassionate and effective medical practice, research, and health promotion."

 The Physicians Committee was founded in 1985.
 The nonprofit currently has nearly one million members, including 17,000 physicians.

 History

-The Physicians Committee for Responsible Medicine (PCRM) was founded in 1985.
+The Physicians Committee for Responsible Medicine (PCRM) was founded in 1985 by Neal Barnard, a physician and clinical researcher.
 PCRM currently has nearly one million members, including more than 17,000 physicians.

 In the late 1980s and 1990s, PCRM launched public educational programs, including a proposal for the federal government to promote four new plant-based food groups — fruits, grains, vegetables, and legumes — and efforts to challenge the use of animals in experiments and medical training.

+The Physicians Committee gained visibility through campaigns addressing nutritional policy and medical ethics, including efforts to eliminate the use of chimpanzees in government-funded experiments.

+Its advocacy played a key role in shifting NIH policy to end federally funded experiments on chimpanzees.